 There's natural wastage as sites change or cease to exist.
 When I rewrote my webrings page in

 October 2014 I found I was the only member left of some rings and some had so many broken sites it wasn't worth my being active in them any more and so I deleted my membership of them where I could.
 Some of them, I had no choice but to simply remove the code from my page.
 That experience led to the writing of this page.

 One advantage of webrings is that everyone is equal in them.
 There's no messing around with SEO (search engine optimization) techniques.
 A site may be on page 27 of a major search engine's results but that doesn't matter in a webring.
 So long as a site is relevant to the ring and is included in it, then it stands just as much chance as being the "previous" or "next" link as any other and is always listed in the ring's site listings.

-The traffic from the webrings have been decreasing and I now just get a couple of people a week visiting my site from each of the rings I belong to.
-It doesn't bother me too much.
-I have always sent more people into the other sites in each ring I belong to than I have received back and I have always been in the top contributors of the rings.
+The traffic from the webrings had been decreasing for years and I just got a couple of people a week visiting my site from each of the rings I belonged to.
+It didn't bother me too much.
+I had always sent more people into the other sites in each ring I belong to than I received back and I had always been in the top contributors of the rings.

 Now and then I look at other sites in the rings and have visited some very interesting ones I wouldn't have otherwise seen.

 Webrings, SEO, and Link Wheels

 Webrings are not link wheels.
 Webrings are rings, link wheels are more like spokes than wheels.
 Link wheels started out when some people realized that one way search engines worked page rankings was that the more links a site had going to it the better the page rank.
 Around 2000, mini-sites sprung up, often loaded with keywords, that were in effect adverts for the main site.
 Most search engines quickly got wise to this and now class these links as they do link farms and can actually decrease a site's page ranking or even